-Earlier in the year, we provided you with a breakdown of what exactly occurs during a Phase 1 Environmental Site Assessment.
-Basically, a Phase 1 ESA involves looking into the past and present activities of a site to determine the likelihood of contamination and if present, what impact that contamination might have on the environment.
+Earlier in the year, we provided you with a breakdown of what exactly occurs during Phase I environmental site assessments.
+Basically, a Phase I ESA involves a comprehensive look into the past and present activities of a site to determine the likelihood of contamination.
+If contamination is found to be present, then the potential impact that the contamination might have on the environment is then assessed.
 If it is determined that there is a likelihood of site contamination, then a Phase II Environmental Site Assessment is undertaken.
 This is known as an ‘intrusive’ investigation which involves sampling and testing to determine what types of contaminants are present on the site and in what volume.
-This week, we take a closer look at what a Phase II ESA entails.
+This week, we take a closer look at what Phase II environmental site assessments entail.

 Do I need it?

-Whether a Phase 2 ESA is necessary really depends on the findings of a Phase 1 ESA, the opinion of the environmental consultant, and the level of risk acceptance.
+There is no definitive answer to this question.
+Whether a Phase II ESA is necessary really depends on the findings of a Phase 1 ESA, the opinion of the environmental consultant, and the level of risk acceptance.
 Although the presence of contamination does not always necessitate a Phase 2 ESA, laboratory testing is the only way to conclusively understand the condition of a property.

 Installation of a groundwater monitoring well